h2oai/qcon2015/02-ham-or-spam/README.md

    ```

 15. At this point, you have finished your 1st Sparkling Water Machine Learning application.
 Hack and enjoy!
 Thank you!

+## Exercise
+ - try to use different H2O model - for example, GBM